 Something a little stronger

-The last stop of our tour was at a wine store for some Greek wine tasting.
+The last stop of our tour was at a Cretan wine store for some Greek wine tasting.
 This might come as a shock to some of you, but I don't drink wine.
 Luckily the store owner had something else for us to try as well: submarines!

 Submarines, you ask?